-The ADDA newsletter is always looking for writers.
-Articles typically run between 800 and 1,200 words, and focus on issues adults with ADHD face.
+ADDA’s Insider newsletter is always looking for writers.
+We’re looking for people who can conduct interviews, tell stories and write articles.
+These typically run between 800 and 1,200 words, and focus on issues adults with ADHD face.
 We aim to provide concrete, actionable solutions to common problems, up-to-date information related to recent research, and empowering ADHD success stories.

 ADDA Revenue Generation